-Based upon the Enrollee's Discretion
+Notification is based upon the Enrollee's discretion.

 All sewage discharges that meet the above criteria for Private Lateral sewage discharges may be reported to the Online SSO Database based upon the Enrollee's discretion.
 If a Private Lateral sewage discharge is recorded in the SSO Database, the Enrollee must identify the sewage discharge as occurring and caused by a private lateral, and a responsible party (other than Enrollee) should be identified, if known.
-In such event, the Enrollee must also enter all required (Mandatory) Information into the Online SSO Database as soon as practical.
+In such event, the Enrollee must also enter all required (Mandatory) information into the Online SSO Database as soon as practical.